The Finnish Object – Objekti

 3.2.2.
 The Object of a Necessity Sentence

 There is a whole range of ways to express necessity.
-They all have in common that there object will not appear in the genetive.
+They all have in common that their object will not appear in the genetive.
 The accusative case (used for personal pronouns) will keep its case.

 |Minä ostin auton.||Minun täytyy ostaa auto.|